microsoft/azure-software-radio/gr-azure-software-radio/README.md

  * __EventHub Sink Block__\
 	The EventHub sink block converts a PMT message to JSON and sends it to Azure Event Hub.

-These blocks support multiple ways to authenticate to the Azue Event Hub backend, such as using a connection string, a SAS token, or use credentials supported by the DefaultAzureCredential class.
+These blocks support multiple ways to authenticate to the Azure Event Hub backend, such as using a connection string, a SAS token, or use credentials supported by the DefaultAzureCredential class.

 For a brief tutorial on using these blocks, see the [Event Hub Examples](./examples/README.md#Event-Hub-Examples).